-The information on this page is not legal advice, but is helpful information from our Northern Virginia, Fairfax traffic lawyer.
-If you have an upcoming case in Northern Virginia, call (571.316.2639) or send us a message to schedule a no-cost, no-obligation consultation (phone – web – in-office = your choice).
+The information on this page is not legal advice but is helpful information from our traffic lawyer Fairfax VA.
+If you have an upcoming case in Northern Virginia, call (571.316.2639) or send us a message to schedule a no-cost, no-obligation consultation (phone, web, or in office = your choice).

-Many different circumstances can lead an accused driver to seek the answers to questions:
+Many different circumstances can lead an accused driver to seek answers to questions:

-When a person who is not in the United States legally and is held after an arrest, or after a conviction resulting in jail time (even time in a non-federal, county or city jail, such as the Fairfax adult detention center), Federal authorities may place a detainer on the individual, which could lead to deportation.
-Therefore, it is often an urgent concern to those facing a traffic/license violation…the goal being to avoid jail time.
+When a person who is not in the United States legally is held after an arrest or after a conviction resulting in jail time (even time in a non-federal, county, or city jail, such as the Fairfax adult detention center), federal authorities may place a detainer on the individual, which could lead to deportation.
+Therefore, it is often an urgent concern to those facing a traffic or license violation, the goal being to avoid jail time.

 First, the laws in Virginia may or may not require automatic suspension or revocation of one’s driver’s license if convicted of an offense.
 For example, this law in particular lays out some examples of required revocation.1 (If you read the statute, you will find a range of offenses, from the somewhat obvious (e.g., involuntary or voluntary manslaughter), to the less apparent, such as making of a false statement to DMV on a license application.

-This can happen if the conviction resulted in another state!
-If you were convicted of a felony and it involved the use of a vehicle, then the law1 states any person’s license in Virginia be revoked for a full year from the time the notice of the conviction is received by the DMV.
-For details regarding your case-specific inquiries (perhaps you are not sure how a felony conviction in state A will be treated, or would be treated, by Virginia), certainly do not hesitate to mention this when you talk to a local Fairfax traffic attorney and criminal lawyer.
+This can happen if the conviction results in another state!
+If you were convicted of a felony and it involved the use of a vehicle, then Law 1 states any person’s license in Virginia must be revoked for a full year from the time the notice of the conviction is received by the DMV.
+For details regarding your case-specific inquiries (perhaps you are not sure how a felony conviction in state A will be treated or would be treated by Virginia), certainly do not hesitate to mention this when you talk to a local traffic lawyer Fairfax VA.

-It may sound shocking at first, but, the answer is, yes.
-If Virginia determines a driver to be incompetent – meaning they are not thought to be able to safely operate a motor vehicle – then such license may be suspended (or revoked).
+It may sound shocking at first, but the answer is yes.
+If Virginia determines a driver to be incompetent – meaning they are not thought to be able to operate a motor vehicle safely, then such a license may be suspended or revoked.

 Ask a local Virginia Traffic Defense Attorney if you qualify to petition for restoration of driving privileges by paying fines and costs.